m6tm/linked-pedia/03_SPECS/features/feature_spec_FEAT-001.md

 ### Objective

-Permettre aux nouveaux utilisateurs de créer un compte sécurisé sur Link-Pedia et aux utilisateurs existants de se connecter, afin qu'ils puissent accéder et utiliser toutes les fonctionnalités de l'application pour optimiser leur présence sur LinkedIn.
+Permettre aux nouveaux utilisateurs de créer un compte sécurisé sur Linked-Pedia et aux utilisateurs existants de se connecter, afin qu'ils puissent accéder et utiliser toutes les fonctionnalités de l'application pour optimiser leur présence sur LinkedIn.

 ### User Stories

-- As a new user, I want to create an account so that I can access Link-Pedia's features.
+- As a new user, I want to create an account so that I can access Linked-Pedia's features.
 (Must Have)
 - As a returning user, I want to log in securely so that I can continue managing my LinkedIn presence.
 (Must Have)

 ### Success Criteria